-Please choose three (3) companies that are in the same industry (airline, carmaker, hospitality, etc.) Based on your learning, create the target personas for each brand.
-Please make each company distinct enough to make creating the persona easier.
+Please choose two (2) companies that are in the same industry (airline, carmaker, hospitality, etc.) Based on your learning, create the target personas for each brand.
+Please make each company distinct enough to make creating the persona + related content easier.
 For example, choosing McDonald's, Hardee's, and Burger King will not produce distinct personas.